 - Forcing their partner to not use any birth control (ex. the pill, condom, shot, ring, etc.)

 - Removing birth control methods (ex. rings, IUDs, contraceptive patches)

 - Sabotaging birth control methods (ex. poking holes in condoms, tampering with pills or flushing them down the toilet)

 - Withholding finances needed to purchase birth control

 - Monitoring their partner’s menstrual cycles

-- Purposefully trying to pass on a sexually transmitted decease
+- Purposefully trying to pass on a sexually transmitted disease

-- Forcing pregnancy and not supporting their partner’s decision about when or if they want to have a child
+- Forcing pregnancy and/or not supporting their partner’s decision about when or if they want to have a child

 - Forcing their partner to get an abortion, or preventing them from getting one

 - Threatening their partner or acting violent if they don’t comply with their wishes to either end or continue a pregnancy